310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 ## Translation Notes

 [^1]: Uchiwa fans look like <a href="https://simple.wikipedia.org/wiki/Uchiwa" target="_blank">this</a>.
+[^2]: If you’d like to learn more about Kanata’s Ryuseitai, please read <a href="/stella_maris" target="_blank">Stella Maris</a>, which is set after this story.
-[^2]: It’s possible Kanata does the Kanatee <em>puka! ☆</em> pose here, as the quote is almost the same as Kanatee’s.
+[^3]: It’s possible Kanata does the Kanatee <em>puka! ☆</em> pose here, as the quote is almost the same as Kanatee’s.
 You can read more about Kanatee in Kanata’s Idol Story 1 and 2.